nabilahnran/danbamtech/README.md

 this section with image

 1. Patient come to tab that have been provided by hospital
-2. Patient scan QR code that they have to app proccess their data, and managing related data in database
+2. Patient scan QR code that they have for the app proccess their data, and to manage related data in the database
-3. Patient choosing poly by make a number hand gesture 0-6 (in this example app the hospital have 6 poly), the number depend on what poly they choose. the option and example hand gesture displayed on the screen too. patient's hand gesture will be captured when timer reach 0 (count down from 10)
+3. Patient choose poly specialization by making a number hand gesture 0-6 (in this example app, the hospital has 6 poly specialization), the number depend on what poly they choose. the options and the hand gesture examples are displayed on the screen too.
+The patient's hand gesture will be captured when the timer reach 0 (count down from 10)
-4. Result (patient's name, choosen poly, number of queue they have, and current number of queue in that poly) appear.
+4. The results which are patient's name, choosen poly, number of queue they have, and the current number of queue in that poly appear.
-5. After patient entered medical examination room and have been checked by doctor, the doctor insert the medical examination result to the app (login as doctor) and the data integrated in hospital system so patient shouldn't bring any hardcopy documents.
+5. After patient entered the medical examination room and have been checked by the doctor, the doctor insert the medical examination result to the app (login as doctor) and the data is integrated in the hospital system so patient shouldn't bring any hardcopy documents.
-6. Patient's medical records stored in hospital database, can be read, edit by the doctor concerned.
+6. Patient's medical records are stored in the hospital database and can be read and edited by the concerned doctor.

 ## Links